 Famous for its Jurassic age marine life, Dorset is a fossil lover’s dream.
 So, let’s explore some of the best beaches in Dorset that you absolutely need to visit.

 This article is written by Faraway Lucy writer, Mitoshka Alkova.

 Address: Ringstead, near Weymouth, Dorset DT2 8NQ

 If you head west, you’ll reach Bran Point, a small headland of a beautiful yellow limestone colour where you’ll find many trace fossils.
-These are little burrows made by Jurassic sea creatures.

 2. Osmington Mills Beach